tambykojak/metabase-setup-script/README.md

 # metabase-setup-script
 This script does the following:
 1. Creates a `metabase` folder in your home directory.
-2. Downloads the
+2. Downloads version 0.25.1 of Metabase.
-3. Runs the Metabase server on port 3000.
-See below to change the port.
+3. Runs the metabase setup.
-4. Sets up an nginx virtual server.
-See below for options.

 # Prerequisites
 1. Java 1.7 or greater must be installed.
 This should already be the case with instances.